thisisshi/site/_posts/2015-07-23-Programming-Interview-Practice.markdown

 Now, although I don't _plan_ on becoming a C programmer, it doesn't hurt to keep options open.
 One of the easiest ways to determine if someone has a real understanding of pointers in C is to ask them to describe and implement a linked list.

 For those that are unfamiliar, a linked list is basically a very nice data structure that you can sort of envision as a train.
 On a train there are various cars, and on those cars they carry certain things -- cargo, coal, people, etc. However, to successfully understand the train's structure, all you need to know is what each car is connected to in a singular direction.
-The car at the front is connected to nothing (null), and each subsequent car is connected to the one that is infront of it.
+The car at the front is connected to nothing (null), and each subsequent car is connected to the one that is in front of it.
 Now, if you were unaware of how the train looked, if you were given a description of what each car was connected to, you could easily arrange them in the correct order.

 Now, what does this model imply?
 First, it implies that each car carries some sort of object, or data.
 Secondly, it implies that each car knows what car it's connected to from the front.
 That's the pointer.
 In C, we use structs to describe the node in a linked list.
 Thus we have the following: